FurryCoders/falocalrepo-server/README.md

 falocalrepo-server <database> [<host>:<port>]
 ```

 The server needs one argument pointing at the location of a valid [falocalrepo](https://pypi.org/project/falocalrepo/) database and accepts an optional argument to manually set host and port.
-By default the server is run on 0.0.0.0:8080.
+By default, the server is run on 0.0.0.0:8080.

 Once the server is running - it will display status messages in the terminal - the web app can be accessed at http://0.0.0.0:8080/, or any manually set host/port combination.